-FLACS I will strive to maintain consistency in its data collection and reporting in the upcoming charter terms.
-FLACS I will continue to administer the NWEA MAP Growth three times a year; this assessment can be given regardless of possible future changes to the modality of instruction.
-FLACS I will continue to administer this exam even after the NYSTP restarts.
-FLACS I demonstrated success in administering these exams to students who were fully remote, and anticipates that even if some students remain fully remote, it can either have students test in person or refine the protocols in place to successfully test students from a remote location.
+FLACS II will strive to maintain consistency in its data collection and reporting in the upcoming charter terms.
+FLACS II will continue to administer the NWEA MAP Growth three times a year; this assessment can be given regardless of possible future changes to the modality of instruction.
+FLACS II demonstrated success in administering these exams to students who were fully remote, and anticipates that even if some students remain fully remote, it can either have students test in person or refine the protocols in place to successfully test students from a remote location.
+FLACS II will continue to administer this exam even after the NYSTP restarts to monitor student growth over time.